 Cats can suffer from a lack of potassium as a result of their diet.
 This is called hypokalemia, and it can be serious.
 According to a study in the Journal of the American Veterinary Medical Association (JAVMA), hypokalemia is associated with chronic kidney failure, kidney infection, general infection and neuromuscular/CNS disease.
 The problem isn’t as prevalent these days, because more and more cat foods offer a proper profile of vitamins and minerals.
 But if you feed your cat a raw or homemade diet, there’s a chance that you’re accidentally restricting their potassium intake.

-Either way, there’s a clear case for potassium supplementation.
+Either way, there’s a clear case for potassium for cats, supplementation or otherwise.
 Cats have no problem absorbing potassium as a supplement, which is why it can improve and prolong life in cats with kidney failure.
 Aside from cat supplements, it’s also possible for you to get more potassium into their diet through feeding them the following foods:

 Of course, getting your cat to eat vegetables like these might be easier said than done.
 Be careful, though.
 High-potassium fruits like grapefruit and orange are toxic to cats.
 Do your research before adding anything new to your cat’s diet.